masterhorn/docs/_docs/tutorials/Volumes.md

 Options you can update:

-- **Name** of volume can include all letter, numbers or symbols and must be not bigger then 255 characters.
+- **Name** of volume can include all letter, numbers or symbols and must be not bigger than 255 characters.
-- **Description** can include all letter, numbers or symbols and must be not bigger then 255 characters.
+- **Description** can include all letter, numbers or symbols and must be not bigger than 255 characters.
-- **Bootable status** can changed by clicking on **Bootable** checkbox in editt volume window.
+- **Bootable status** can be changed by clicking on **Bootable** checkbox in edit volume window.

 ![](../../assets/img/Volumes/volume_page_19.png)